-If you catch your omission before saying HaShem's name in the MODIM (Amida) or NODEH L'CHA (Birkat HaMazon) brachot, go back and say it.
+If you catch your omission before saying HaShem's name in the MODIM (Amida) or NODEH L'CHA (Birkat HaMazon) brachot, go back and say it and continue from there.

-However, if one realizes the omission after the end of the bracha but before the end of the Amida (before taking 3 steps back), AL HANISIM can be said right before YIHYU L'RATZON, with the modified introduction, below.
+However, if one realizes the omission after the end of the bracha but before the end of the

+Amida (before saying YIHYU L'RATZON IMREI FI... and taking 3 steps back), AL HANISIM can be said right before YIHYU L'RATZON, with the modified introduction, below.

-In Birkat HaMazon, an omitted AL HANISIM becomes a HARACHAMAN, right before HARACHAMAN HU Y'ZAKEINU, as follows (there are variant texts for this)...
+In Birkat HaMazon, an omitted AL HANISIM becomes a HARACHA-MAN, right before HARACHAMAN HU Y'ZAKEINU, as follows (there are variant texts for this)...